Jackson County, Colorado Property Taxes

 Property Tax Rates Across Jackson County, Colorado

-Local government entities are responsible for setting tax rates, which can vary significantly within a state.
-Each year, counties estimate their required budget to provide essential services and divide that by the total value of all taxable property within their jurisdiction, resulting in the property tax rate.
+Local government entities set tax rates, which vary widely across Jackson County.
+Each year, the county estimates its budget for public services and divides that total by the assessed value of all taxable property within its jurisdiction.

-While votes and laws play a role in setting these rates and budgets, this is the fundamental annual process.
-You can compare Jackson County's effective property tax rate to other counties in Colorado or the U.S. median property tax rate.
+Below, compare Jackson County's effective property tax rate to other counties in Colorado or the U.S. median of 1.02%.

 Our median effective property tax rate (tax bill ÷ assessor's market value) accounts for exemptions and deductions, making it more accurate than the general median tax rate, which is the midpoint of statutory rates before adjustments.